}

 Mafei concluded his thoughts with a laugh.
 “Collegiate esports are still very young, but I think we’re going to find something that really works as long as we continue to work together.”

-*photographer Pixels, Creative Commons License
+*photographer Vladimir Srajber, Creative Commons License